Estimated reading time: 10 minutes

 Testing from Australia to Europe:

-We have mentioned this before in our other article discussing website performance.
+We have mentioned this before in our WordPress Performance Tuning article discussing website performance.
 You need to spend time optimising your website before applying further performance improvements.
-We call this Shift Left because the more work done on the left, the better things are on the right.
+We call this Fix Left because the more work done on the left, the better things are on the right.

 However, pre-optimisation is an essential aspect of performance tuning.
 And no matter what plugin you use, it is highly recommended to follow this principle.
 The results are excellent natively and are only amplified further when your favourite optimisation plugin is applied.
 At SaneChoice, we could almost run our website without any optimisation, but not quite.
 Using APO (or WP Rocket) just puts the final icing on a positive user experience.